Tensor states $\Upsilon B_{c}^{\ast -}$ and $J/\psi B_{c}^{\ast +}$: Introduction

 Many years theoretical analyses were only possible way to gain information about fully heavy hadrons.
 Recent discoveries of LHCb-CMS-ATLAS groups demonstrated that exotic mesons built of four heavy quarks, at least some of them, are accessible in the current experiments \cite {LHCb:2020bwg,ATLAS:2023bft,CMS:2023owd,CMS:2026tiu}.
 In fact, the four $X$ structures observed by these collaborations placed the physics of fully heavy tetraquarks on solid ground of experiments: These $X$ states are supposedly exotic $cc\overline{c}\overline{c}$ tetraquarks.

 The fully heavy tetraquarks with nonsymmetrical contents are also a class of interesting states.
-In the diquark-antidiquark picture they were investigated in numerous publications.
-For instance, in Ref.\ \cite {Galkin:2023wox} the authors studied the mass spectra of such diquark-antidiquark systems using the relativistic quark model and estimated masses of tetraquarks with various quantum numbers.
+In the diquark-antidiquark picture they were investigated in numerous publications \cite {Galkin:2023wox,An:2022qpt,Wu:2024hrv,Wang:2026gch}.
+For instance, in Ref.\ \cite{Galkin:2023wox} the authors studied the mass spectra of such diquark-antidiquark systems using the relativistic quark model and estimated masses of tetraquarks with various quantum numbers.
 The tensor tetraquarks $ bb\overline{b}\overline{c}$ and $cc\overline{c}\overline{b}$ in this model have masses $16108~\mathrm{MeV}$ and $9620~\mathrm{MeV}$, respectively.
 The similar analysis was done in Ref.\ \cite{An:2022qpt} by applying the constituent quark model with results for the tensor tetraquarks $16149~ \mathrm{MeV}$ and $9731~\mathrm{MeV}$.
+Interesting analyses were made in the articles \cite{Wu:2024hrv,Wang:2026gch} as well.

 In physics of all-heavy exotic mesons the diquark-antidiquark structure is mostly employed model.
 Nevertheless, there are works in which authors considered such systems in the framework of the molecule model.
 In this picture four heavy quarks are grouped into colorless heavy mesons which form the hadronic molecule.
 Thus, in Ref.\ \cite {Liu:2023gla,Agaev:2025wdj,Agaev:2025fwm,Agaev:2025nkw} this model was utilized to explore properties of the molecular states $B_{c}^{(\ast )\pm }B_{c}^{(\ast )\mp }$.